AMPA receptor: Constitutive trafficking and changes in subunit composition

 AMPA receptors are continuously being trafficked (endocytosed, recycled, and reinserted) into and out of the plasma membrane.
 Recycling endosomes within the dendritic spine contain pools of AMPA receptors for such synaptic reinsertion.
 Two distinct pathways exist for the trafficking of AMPA receptors: a regulated pathway and a constitutive pathway.

 In the regulated pathway, GluA1-containing AMPA receptors are trafficked to the synapse in an activity-dependent manner, stimulated by NMDA receptor activation.
 Under basal conditions, the regulated pathway is essentially inactive, being transiently activated only upon the induction of long-term potentiation.
 This pathway is responsible for synaptic strengthening and the initial formation of new memories.

 In the constitutive pathway, GluA1-lacking AMPA receptors, usually GluR2-GluR3 heteromeric receptors, replace the GluA1-containing receptors in a one-for-one, activity-independent manner, preserving the total number of AMPA receptors in the synapse.
 This pathway is responsible for the maintenance of new memories, sustaining the transient changes resulting from the regulated pathway.
 Under basal conditions, this pathway is routinely active, as it is necessary also for the replacement of damaged receptors.

 The GluA1 and GluA4 subunits consist of a long carboxy (C)-tail, whereas the GluA2 and GluA3 subunits consist of a short carboxy-tail.
 The two pathways are governed by interactions between the C termini of the AMPA receptor subunits and synaptic compounds and proteins.
 Long C-tails prevent GluR1/4 receptors from being inserted directly into the postsynaptic density zone (PSDZ) in the absence of activity, whereas the short C-tails of GluA2/3 receptors allow them to be inserted directly into the PSDZ.
-The GluA2 C terminus interacts with and binds to N-ethylmaleimide sensitive fusion protein, which allows for the rapid insertion of GluR2-containing AMPA receptors at the synapse.
+The GluA2 C terminus interacts with and binds to N-ethylmaleimide sensitive fusion protein (NSF), which allows for the rapid insertion of GluR2-containing AMPA receptors at the synapse.
 In addition, GluR2/3 subunits are more stably tethered to the synapse than GluR1 subunits.